SoftwareHeritage/swh-docs/docs/user/coarnotify/references/workflow.rst

 1. authenticates the call
-2. checks some simple properties: is the payload structurally valid, is it a ``type`` of notification we're able to handle ?
+2. checks some simple properties: is the payload structurally valid, is it a ``type`` of notification we're able to handle?
 3. stores the notification object in a database
 4. sends a 201 HTTP response to the client
 5. process the notification depending on its ``type``